 Artist Lecture/Demonstration and Talk at St. Mary's University

 St. Mary’s University's Page Theatre

 concept, direction and performance by Sharon Mansur, with contributing artists

-DUCT 2.0 invites you to share art, food, and conversation with a Middle Eastern flavor, reflecting on Sharon Mansur’s Lebanese heritage, the complex and fluid nature of cultural identity, and the power of place in our dreams.
-A reimagined version of the original event that premiered in fall 2017 at Outpost Winona, Cedar Tree 2.0 integrates Mansur’s experiences during her first trip to Lebanon in spring 2018, and responds to the Page Theatre as a site-specific venue.
-This immersive event with a limited audience will feature solo dance performance by Mansur with some invited audience participation, visual elements contributed by a variety of artists and Mansur family members, Middle Eastern food, and an open discussion with audience members.
+DUCT 2.0 invited an intimate 75 person audience to go on an immersive sensorial journey, sharing art, food, and conversation with a Middle Eastern flavor.
+Together they reflected on Sharon’s Lebanese heritage, the complex and fluid nature of cultural identity, and the power of place in our dreams.
+A reimagined version of the original 2017 event at Art of the Rural's Public Launch, DUCT 2.0 integrated Mansur’s experiences during her first trip to Lebanon in 2018, and responded to the Page Theatre and outside environs as a site-specific venue.

-This activity is made possible by the voters of Minnesota through a grant from the Southeastern Minnesota Arts Council thanks to a legislative appropriation from the arts and cultural heritage fund.
+This activity was made possible by the voters of Minnesota through a grant from the Southeastern Minnesota Arts Council thanks to a legislative appropriation from the arts and cultural heritage fund.